-California has determined that it should promote sustainable seafood and improve the sustainability of California fisheries.
-Legislation passed in 2009 that established the California Sustainable Seafood Initiative (CSSI) (AB 1217) directs the OPC to develop and implement a voluntary sustainable seafood program for California.
+California has determined that it should increase consumer access to local sources of promote sustainable seafood and improve the sustainability of those local California fisheries.
+Legislation passed in 2009 that established the California Sustainable Seafood Initiative (CSSI;) (Assembly Bill 1217, Monning 2009) directs the OPC to develop and implement a voluntary sustainable seafood program for California.
 To the extent funding is provided by the legislature or other sources, the OPC will help certify fisheries as sustainable, enhance marketing opportunities for California fishermen, and support expanded communication about fish toxicity.